 This area was the commercial heartland of medieval Barcelona.
 Five of the mansions on the east side of the street have been linked to house the Museu Picasso .
-Across the road, others house what is to become the Museu de Cultures del Món in 2015.
+Across the road, others house what is now the Museu de Cultures del Món .
 Several other mansions on this street are commercial art galleries where you’re welcome to browse.
-If you promise to drink, you can sip wine or cocktails (both rather expensive) inside the baroque courtyard of the originally medieval Palau de Dalmases .
+Make time for a cocktail in the courtyard of the originally medieval Palau de Dalmases .

-At the corner of Carrer dels Corders and the northern end of the street, just beyond the 19th-century Carrer de la Princesa, stands a much-meddled-with Romanesque chapel, the Capella d’en Marcús , once a wayfarers’ stop on the road northeast out of medieval Barcelona.
+At the corner of Carrer dels Corders and the northern end of the street, just beyond the 19th-century Carrer de la Princesa, stands a Romanesque chapel, the Capella d’en Marcús , once a wayfarers’ stop on the road northeast out of medieval Barcelona.